 Rover …a redesign

-Rover is a an app connecting pet owners with trusted local sitters… with some room for improvement.
+Rover is a an app connecting pet owners with trusted local sitters… with room for improvement.

 Background